SarvarKh/ofn-wiki/OS-X-Development-Environment-Setup.md

     $ echo "gem: --no-document" >> ~/.gemrc

 ## Step 5.
 RVM
 Ruby Version Manager is a very useful tool which facilitates the management of ruby configuration on a per-project basis, allowing any number of setups using different versions of ruby, rails or gems to be used on the same machine relatively seamlessly.

 To install RVM and the latest version of ruby and rails, which is probably a good idea, use the following command.
-NOTE. if you REALLY don't want RVM to install anything expect RVM, remove the --rails flag.
+NOTE: if you REALLY don't want RVM to install anything expect RVM, remove the --rails flag.

     $ curl -L https://get.rvm.io | bash -s stable --rails --autolibs=enable